thumphries/transformers-fix/README.md

 # transformers-fix
-A monad transformer for computing to a fixed point
+A monad transformer for computing to a fixed point.